wessberg/ts-evaluator/README.md

 This makes the library an effective companion if you're building a linter, framework, language service, partial evaluator, or something else where you may want to know the computed value of a specific Node at any point in an AST.

+To that end, several _policy_ options can be provided to configure restrictions in terms of what is allowed to be evaluated, such as IO and Network access.
+Additionally, `ts-evaluator` supports both a Browser environment, a Node environment, and a pure ECMAScript environment.
+See [Setting up an environment](#setting-up-an-environment) for more details.

 If you are looking for a Typescript REPL, or a way to _execute_ a full Typescript program, you're looking for something like [ts-node](https://github.com/TypeStrong/ts-node) instead.

 ## Install